erikgeiser/govenom/README.md

 ## Plans

 * Connection encryption
-* Reverse shell listener like `ncat` with loggin capabilities
+* Reverse shell listener like `ncat` with logging capabilities
-* Embedding payload code into the `govenom` binary
+* Embedding payload source code into the `govenom` binary
 * Windows support for the `stager` payload

+Thanks to [https://quasilyte.dev]() for the logo.